d2j1/agripulse-user-service/README.md

     spring.jpa.hibernate.ddl-auto=update
     spring.jpa.properties.hibernate.dialect=org.hibernate.dialect.MySQL5Dialect
     ```
-    Make sure to add your database username and password in above properties.
+    Make sure to add your database username and password in the above properties.

 3. **Build and Run the Application:**
     ```sh